-What is customer journey orchestration and how does it work?
+Customer journey orchestration.
+What is it and how does it work?

 Here are the goals and core capabilities of customer journey orchestration solutions.